How to Prepare Your Gutters for Fall

 7. Call the pros

 If you come across any severe damages or feel like you are not a DIY type of person, it’s time to call the professionals.
 If you find yourself on the cusp of needing a full gutter replacement, go ahead and do it.

 Waiting another year or two to save on some money could come with an even bigger price tag.
 One unrelenting autumn storm could be the final blow causing significant damage to your gutters that could harm landscape, home exteriors, or worst case, your interior.

 If you live in a place that gets very cold, it’s wise to have a system set to prevent ice dams in the winter.
 An ice dam is a ridge of ice that forms on the edge of roofs or in gutters that prevents melted snow from draining properly.

 If not treated, these dams can cause damage to your roof and siding such as leaks into your home.
 By adding gutter heat, you can prevent these ice dams from forming, which not only helps keep your gutters clean, but also works to prevent leaks.

 Staying on top of your gutter system is always important, especially during the fall and winter months.
 A failing system can lead to severe exterior and interior home damage.

 Need a roof replacement?

 Were you a little late checking on those gutters and need a new roof?
-Give Long Roofing a call today at 844-602-LONG to receive a free roof replacement quote and learn more about our 50-year transferable warranty!
+Contact Long Roofing online to receive a free roof replacement quote and learn more about our 50-year transferable warranty!